-Hopper:
+Canvas Hopper:

-The hopper is designed with spring-loaded canvas frame.
-This allows the truck box to push the frame down.
+The hopper is designed with a spring-loaded canvas frame.
+This allows the truck box to push the canvas down.

-- The hopper has a patent pending flashing kit to seal the junction between the belt and the sides of the hopper. - It is also available in stainless steel.
+- The hopper has a patent pending flashing kit to seal the junction between the belt and the sides of the hopper. - The hopper is also available in stainless steel.

-UNEXPECTED MOVEMENT HAZARD Do not release winch handle when ratchet lever is unlocked with load on winch.
-Handle could spin violently causing serious injury.
+UNEXPECTED MOVEMENT HAZARD Do not release hopper winch handle when ratchet lever is unlocked with load on winch.
+The handle could spin violently causing serious injury.